-Manage the costs, before they manage you
+Manage the IT costs, before they manage you

-When IT Really hits
+When IT Really hits hard

-Where is the end of your IT kingdom.
-Basically it is not possible, not to own “something” tangible that is not IT related and is the business asset.
+Where is the end of your IT kingdom?
+Now beware. it is not practically possible, these days, not to own “something” tangible that is not IT-related and is the business asset.
+Everything with a plug is IT “asset” if you ask the board.
 So yes, you “own” it all.
 Problems including.

 Combination of legacy and new.
-Combination of (usually) older on-premises IT, and brand new, private or hybrid Cloud IT.
+Combination of (usually) older on-premises IT, and brand new, private or hybrid cloud IT.

 That is the landscape you own.

-Through the life cycle of every modern corporation a lot of these new/old combinations have been left around as results of many past socio-techno-political compromises.
+Through the life cycle of every modern corporation a lot of these new/old combinations, called “solutions”, have been left around as results of many past socio-techno-political compromises.
 Therefore, now you might be inheriting the whole minefield of them.

-For example: “Testing/Infrastructure” cell means new infrastructure has been procured (CAPEX) and now the team made and deployed for that purpose, is going to formally test it (OPEX).
+As an example: “Testing/Infrastructure” cell means new infrastructure has been procured (CAPEX) and now the team made and deployed for that purpose, is going to formally test it (OPEX).

-As we said already columns in this table do represent procedural steps of (large organization) IT services.
+As we said already columns in this table do represent procedural steps of (organization) IT services.
 From Development to “Recovery Position”.
-Which is separate data center where redundant copy of the primary data center is gathering dust and waiting for the primary to go out of service for whichever reason.
+Which is a separate data center where a redundant copy of the primary data center is gathering dust and waiting for the primary to go out of service for whichever reason.

 Do not just take the global “board room” view on your IT costs.
 Each of these cells can “explode from zero”, if not managed on time.
-You are not the luckiest CTO/CIO that ever was, thus you “own” the divine right to oversee the full set of 18 of these cells.
+You probably are not the luckiest CTO/CIO that ever was, thus you “own” the divine right to oversee the full set of 18 of these cells.
 On the company level.
 I have just formalized it for you so you can juggle with all the 18 balls in the air.